jstgrowup/Youtube_JSFI/Interview/CodeEvolution/code.md

 - Code executed in a worker thread runs in a seperate child process. preventing it from blocking the main application
 - the cluster module can be used to run multiple instances of Node.js that can distribute workloads
 - worker_threads module allows running multiple application threads within a single nodejS instance
-- when process isolation is not needed that is n seperate instance of V8 event loop and memory are needed you should use worker_threads
+- when process isolation is not needed that is no seperate instance of V8 event loop and memory are needed you should use worker_threads
 -